-Or Out (OROUT)
+Or Out (OR OUT)

 The Or Out instruction allows more than one rung of discrete logic to control a single output.
-Multiple Or Out instructions referencing the same output coil may be used, since all contacts controlling the output are logically OR'd together.
+Multiple Or Out instructions referencing the same output coil may be used, since all contacts controlling the output are logically ORed together.
 If the status of any rung is on, the output will also be on.